SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 ## AUTH v.2.0

-For demo 2 the application perform authentication using the SAML 2.0 protocol, this is conveniently realized trough passport but with a new strategy `passport-saml` and https://auth0.com/ as IDP.
+Starting from demo2 the application performs authentication using the SAML 2.0 protocol, this is conveniently realized trough passport but with a new strategy `passport-saml` and https://auth0.com/ as IDP.
+The credential remain the same of AUTH 1.0.

 ```
 passport.use(new SamlStrategy({